 The two hot options were pasta and chicken drumsticks.
 It seemed an odd choice for a lounge, as the chicken was a little greasy and they were going to end up with bones dotted around the place on places.
 However, I wasn’t let down with the taste of the chicken, although the pasta was a bit bland.

-The food menu (clicking on the image should make it larger) and the meat platters were rather lovely.
+The food menu and the meat platters were rather lovely.

 It’s a relatively large lounge, although it wasn’t particularly busy when I was there.
 They have very few power outlets, although I was fortunate to find one as I did need my devices fully charged given that I might not get chance later on.
 They had views over the runways, although no power points in those areas of seating.
 They also have unlimited popcorn…..